-Tutoring by qualified instructors for writing and/or English courses is available at the Shelby - Hoover and Jefferson Campuses beginning this fall term.
+Tutoring by qualified instructors for writing [for any course, not just English courses] is available at the Shelby - Hoover and Jefferson Campuses.
 Students can also meet for a 30-minute writing consultation, working one-on-one with a writing coach for any writing assignment in a JSCC course.

 No matter what major you pursue, if you can’t express yourself clearly in writing, your grades (and confidence) will suffer.
 The resources below include techniques you can apply to any writing assignment for class — and even emails, resumes, and the writing you do for fun.
 Get started here:

 One of the most time-consuming tasks when writing a paper or other assignment is digging through the vast number of sources to find what you need.
 Don’t get overwhelmed with all the information out there—use strategies to stay on top of it all.
 In this tutorial, learn how to find and evaluate different sources, and properly format your citations.

 Introduction to Research Skills: Information Literacy

 When you’re bombarded with information, how do you cut through it all and pick out the most important information?
 The key is information literacy: knowing how to effectively find, evaluate, integrate, and cite sources.
 When you think about all of the research you’ll do in school, it’s clear that information literacy is a skill you’ll use again and again.
 In this tutorial, you’ll learn the basics of information literacy as well as how to apply these skills toward your assignments.

 Understand and Avoid Plagiarism